Breakfast Fruit Hand Pies Pastries Recipes Turnovers and Hand Pies

 Blueberry Hand Pies

 If you’ve been following my blog for awhile, you probably know that I’m a big fan of hand pies.
-These are individually-sized pies that (quite literally) fit in the palm of your hand, and can be eaten without the need for utensils.
+These individually-sized pies quite literally fit in the palm of your hand, and can be eaten without the need for utensils.
 Believe it or not, the McDonald’s baked apple pie is actually a pretty good example of a classic hand pie.

-Hand pies can be sweet (like my mixed berry breakfast pastries) or savoury (like these bleu cheese, leek, and walnut hand pies) and can be made from puff pastry or with a more traditional shortcrust pastry.
-They’re highly versatile and can be enjoyed for breakfast, dessert, or as an afternoon snack, much like their cousin, the fruit turnover.
+Hand pies can be sweet (like my mixed berry breakfast pastries) or savory (like these bleu cheese, leek, and walnut hand pies) and can be made from puff pastry or a more traditional shortcrust.
+They’re highly versatile and can be enjoyed for breakfast, dessert, or as an afternoon snack, much like their cousin, the apple turnover.

 Many recipes for homemade “pop tarts” or breakfast pastries use a pre-made pie dough and store-bought jam.
 In this recipe, you’ll prepare all of the components from scratch.
 While a bit more time-consuming, both the pastry and the jam are fairly simple and straightforward to make.
-Plus, most of the ingredients are things you probably already have in your kitchen!
+Plus, most of the ingredients are things you probably already have in your kitchen.
+You’ll need:

 A wire cooling rack of frosted blueberry hand pies, plus a sheet of purple tissue paper

 This recipe will make 6-8 hand pies, depending on the size you choose.
-(I cut my dough into 6 x 9-centimeter / 2.5 x 3.5-inch rectangles, and made a total of six pies).
+(I cut my dough into 2 1/2 x 3 1/2-inch rectangles, and made a total of six pies).
 Don’t forget that you’ll need two rectangles—a top and bottom piece—for each pie.

 When placing the tops on your pies, I like to use my hands to gently stretch the rectangles so they’re just a bit larger than the bottom pieces.
 This will allow some extra room to accommodate the jam, and will make it easier to seal the pastry without leakage.
 But, don’t worry if your jam does leak a little; a “rustic” look is totally appropriate for this recipe!